npm/npmo-docs/troubleshooting/faq.md

 We recommend that you use the `overlay` driver, rather than `devicemapper`; for help configuring this [please see the following tutorial](https://docs.docker.com/engine/userguide/storagedriver/overlayfs-driver/#configure-docker-with-the-overlayoverlay2-storage-driver)

-## How do I upgrade npm Enterprise license?
+## How do I update my npm Enterprise license?

-You can upgrade npme license by following below steps:
+You can update npm Enterprise license by following the steps below:

 1. Run `npme update-license` on your npm Enterprise server.